 Check out the Police Scotland Argyll & West Dunbartonshire Facebook & Twitter pages for other information and campaigns.

-PC Bradley attended the Learning Disability Information Day at Clydebank Town Hall.
+PC Bradley attended the Learning Disability Information Day at Clydebank Town Hall a couple of years ago.
 She was

 providing information about a fantastic community group, I Am Me Scotland, who work in